mining-pool/open-grin-pool/README.md

 this pool is originally designed for epic (=[epicash](http://epic.tech)).
 And the codebase of epic is grin so it can be generally used as the grin pool.

 ### features
+- relay the miner conn to the grin node, totally native experience
 - expose the TUI miner detail to http api
 - backup the share(submit) histories per specific time interval
 - record the miner's pay method (manually sent coin by pool maintainer)